These chocolate sandwich cookies are similar to homemade Oreo cookies. Eat them as is or make the frosting filling for a great snack.

 - Combine the dry ingredients in a bowl and stir them together.

-- Using a medium cookie scoop, measure out the cookies onto a sheet lined with either parchment paper or a silicon mat.
+- Using a medium cookie scoop, measure out the cookies onto a sheet lined with either parchment paper or a silicone mat.

 - Put a small amount of sugar into a bowl, press the bottom of a glass into the sugar and slightly flatten the cookie.

 - Bake at 350℉ for 15 minutes.
 The edges should be slightly firm, but soft in the middle.
-Press more sugar into the top of the cookie flattening it a bit more with a glass.
+Press more sugar into the top of the cookie flattening it a bit more with the bottom of a glass.

 - Transfer to a cooling rack to cool completely.

-- Combine all ingredients in a mixer on medium speed.
+- Combine all ingredients in a mixer at medium speed.

-- TIP for a white center, use Clear Vanilla instead of a real vanilla.
-Real Vanilla will tint your filling a bit brown.
+- TIP for a white cream filling center, use Clear Vanilla instead of real vanilla.
+Real Vanilla will tint the filling a bit brown.